mesos/chronos/config/README.md

 *Default*: `"localhost"`

 The hostname registered in zookeeper for the given Chronos node.
+This is necessary for redirects to work.

 **Note**: It's most likely that you want to override this at the command line in order to properly set each Chronos box's hostname.
 See